bachthefly/bachthefly/README.md

-# Hi, I'm Bach Nguyen
+# Hello there!
+I'm Bach Nguyen!

 I'm a **Computer Science & Data Analytics graduate from Denison University** interested in the intersection of **technology, data, and people**.